SWLK/Dotfiles/void-linux/void.md

 	+ if I have a ton of free time

+	+ this is possible since modules and drivers could be ran on boot, therefore it is possible to set up xboxdrv with a config for menu selection, then depending on the scenario rmmod and modprobe xpad later.

+	+ it shouldn't be too hard to write my own startup script that runs somewhere in stage two with rc.local (or in rc.local)

 + some way to cut off the annoying sleep functionality button

 	+ it does nothing besides turning off the screen every 20 minutes and fucking up your day, plus mess up your screen offset

+	+ might have to deal with rpi gpio, though that is not a guaranteed fix and depends on the pcb and how the buttons are configurated on the hat